-Does your tummy still look pregnant, even though you had your baby months ago?
-Is your post-pregnancy belly not squidgy, or jelly-belly like, but rather hard and protruding, as if you were 5 months pregnant again?
+Do you have a pregnant looking stomach even though you had your baby months ago?
+Is your post-pregnancy belly not squidgy, or jelly-belly like, but more pregnant looking, as if you were 5 months pregnant again? 🤰🏾

 This can be more confusing when the rest of your body is relatively lean or slim, but the mummy tummy hasn’t gone away.
 It doesn’t *feel* like excess fat, because it’s firm and sticks out, literally like when you were pregnant.